 If you’re just starting to explore overseas investments, you are probably intrigued by the possibilities.
 You may be drawn to affordable oceanfront properties, rural mountain escapes, or vibrant city living.
 Personally, I’ve been interested in all.

-You’re probably also concerned about risks like foreign governments seizing your assets, natural disasters, and fraud.
+You’re also probably concerned about risks like foreign governments seizing your assets, natural disasters, and fraud.
 Investing in overseas real estate can be risky.

 I found out the hard way.

-I had just returned from Ecuador where I had purchased an oceanfront lot for a great price and had made plans to build a house.
+I had just returned from Ecuador where I had purchased an oceanfront lot for a great price and made plans to build a house.
 I had visions of whale watching from my infinity pool and parties with new friends.